stevebrownlee/classroom-objects/Part 5: Library.md

 ## Practice: Librarian and Book Author

 The starter code has two functions.
-The `bookAuthor()` function should return the author of a book.
-The `checkedInBy()`  function should return which librarian checked the book in.
+The `bookAuthor()` function should return the last name of the author of a book.
+The `checkedInBy()`  function should return the last name of the librarian that checked the book in.

 All you need to do is write the proper code after each `return` keyword to access the correct key on the objects.